MerkulovDaniil/optim/docs/visualizations/condition_number_gd.md

 ---
-title: "How condition number affects gradient descent convergence"
+title: "Condition number and gradient descent"
 ---

 Suppose, we have a strongly convex quadratic function minimization problem solved by the gradient descent method: